exasol/row-level-security/doc/user_guide/tutorial.md

 ### The RLS Scenario

 For the sake of the tutorial we are imagining that we are the Department of Business Affairs & Consumer Protection (BACP).
 We are collecting the data and are allowed to see every dataset.
-The taxi companies on the other hand are only allowed to see the datasets that they themselves provide.
+The taxi companies on the other hand, are only allowed to see the datasets that they themselves provide.
 This is a archetypal row-level security scenario.

 Quite possibly that might be the deal the City of Chicago has with the taxi companies when it comes to handling the raw data &mdash; i.e. the data before [masking](#data-privacy-and-masking) is applied.